optiic/optiic/README.md

 ## Using Optiic
-After you have followed the install step, you can start using `optiic` to get proxy lists and check your public IP!
+After you have followed the install step, you can start using `optiic` to analyze images and perform OCR from within your app!

 ### .process(options)
 Submit and image to process and return the text in the image.